 6. Provide information regarding the district’s technical assistance resources.

 It is critical for school districts to actively participate in the development of implementation procedures (as well as other AT procedures) for their districts.
-For teams that need a starting point for developing these procedures, see Appendix C: Local School System Assistive Technology Guidelines and Procedures.
-Districts may use this and edit to meet the needs of students and staff in the local school system.
+For teams that need a starting point for developing these procedures, see Appendix B: Local School System Assistive Technology Guidelines and Procedures.
+Districts may use these and edit them to meet the needs of students and staff in the local school system.